amazon-ion/ion-docs/rfcs/inline_symbols.md

 Unlike most encodings, singleton annotation encodings do not include an `L` or `Length` field.
 When a `0xE1` type descriptor byte is encountered, it is always followed by a `VarInt`-based encoding of the necessary annotation symbol, either as an ID or as inline UTF-8 text.
-(See [Inline symbol structs](#0xf4-inline-symbol-structs) for more detail.)
+(See the section [*Inline symbol structs*](#0xf4-inline-symbol-structs) for more detail.)

 Returning to our earlier example, this value: